 As to the cleansers that do just that?
 Rich and Fieldhouse recommend Cetaphil Dermacontrol Oil Control Foam Wash for acne-prone skin, as the soap-free formula removes excess oil, is hypoallergenic and non-comedogenic.
 These two dermatologists also love NeoStrata Resurface Foaming Glycolic Wash for acne-prone skin that needs a deep cleanse; QV Gentle Cleanser as it's great for sensitive skin, doesn’t irritate and removes makeup and cleans pores; and NeoStrata Enlighten Ultra Brightening Cleanser for pigmented skin, as this gentle face wash cleanses, exfoliates, brightens skin and removes oil and makeup.

 Serums have long been heralded as the best skin care product to reach for when specific skin concerns like pigmentation, premature ageing and uneven skin tone need to be addressed.
 And while there are a million and one products you can reach for, a quality all-rounder that Rich and Fieldhouse swear by is NeoStrata’s Skin Active Cellular Restoration.
 The formula is enriched with glycolic acid, peptides and antioxidants, which work to “improve elasticity and renew and smooth the skin,” says Rich and Fieldhouse.
+As for our Review Crew©, they're big fans of ProX by Olay Brightening Spot Essence Serum, which helps to fade dark spots and discolouration for brighter skin.

 While we’re sure you’ve used at least one acne treatment or spot treatment in your life (Mario Badescu Drying Lotion, we’re looking at you), none of the top three dermatologists swear by a typical spot treatment formula.
 In fact, Goodman is vehemently against them: “using a spot treatment is like shutting the door after the horse has bolted.
 This skin is trying to kick a bag of pus (a pimple) out through the skin – treating the skin at this stage is not going to work or change the natural history of that pimple.”

 While store-bought products are effective, Rich and Fieldhouse recommend peels and gentle laser facials to promote collagen production and improve dark spots and sun damage.
 Specifically, they suggest opting for in-clinic glycolic peels. “[They’re] very gentle treatments that exfoliate the superficial layers of the skin and stimulate hydration, improving a dull or lifeless appearance.
-There is usually little or no actual peeling involved, but you may experience mild redness for half an hour afterward.
+There is usually little or no actual peeling involved, but you may experience mild redness for half an hour afterwards.
 AHA peels tend to be undertaken weekly or fortnightly on an ongoing basis to keep your skin looking fresh,” says Rich and Fieldhouse.
 Additionally, they note laser facials such as “China Doll and Erbium Laser microdermabrasion are gentle heat-based lasers, which give different levels of polishing and smoothing depending on your needs with minimal downtime.
 Both these lasers also stimulate collagen and elastic formation, thus improving wrinkles and fine lines.”

 Believe it or not, but your humble moisturiser can do a whole lot more than just restore moisture.
 In fact, Rich and Fieldhouse’s favourite fragrance-free lotions – Enrich Day Moisturiser, NeoStrata Skin Active Matrix Support SPF 15 and Cetaphil Dermacontrol Oil Control Moisturiser – all help replenish the skin barrier and smooth the skin in addition to boosting hydrating levels.